Medtime User Manual

 • Individual adherence rate for that medication

-• Breakdown of taken, missed, and skipped doses
+• Breakdown of taken, missed, skipped, and pending doses

 • Calendar view showing dose status for each day